 14.Is there a dress code at the school?

-Yes, all students K-12 are required to wear school uniforms from three approved vendors: French Toast, Lands’ End, and Tommy Hilfiger School Uniforms.
+Yes, all students K-12 are required to wear school uniforms from two approved vendors: French Toast and Lands’ End.

 15. Where can I obtain information on the MHMS Uniform policy and where to purchase uniforms?

-The policy and vendor information is posted here: MHMS 2020-2021 Dresscode
+The policy and vendor information is posted here: MHMS Dresscode and Handbooks

 16. Is transportation provided to MHMS?